-Fake NBA Championship Rings Found in LAX Customs Bust; Could Be Worth $560k
+Fake NBA Championship Rings Found in LAX Customs Bust; Could Be Worth $560K

-A wooden box with 28 fake NBA championship rings was recently seized by U.S. Customs and Border Protection at Los Angeles International Airport en route from China to Arizona.
+U.S. Customs and Border Protection recently seized a wooden box with 28 fake NBA championship rings en route from China to Arizona at Los Angeles International Airport.

 On Wednesday, TMZ Sports reported the memorabilia included phony rings from the Chicago Bulls, Cleveland Cavaliers, Golden State Warriors and San Antonio Spurs.
 The estimated worth if the items were genuine was $560,000.